y-nam/QFT/README.md

 Note that the control qubit comes first.

+The two preceding lines in each circuit file

+        // max qubit #
+        // ops count #

+denote the total number of qubits and the number of gates in a given circuit file.

 ## Circuits

 The circuits are given in the ASCII format.
 The circuits correspond